A professional publishing network with shared upside

 When a new member joins after interacting with member-owned content, part of that member's dues may be distributed to the members who helped create the value path.

 The first eligible member-owned item in the path can receive 30%.
 The last eligible item before signup can receive 10%.
 A 5% collaboration pool can be shared by members who commented on or contributed to those first-touch and last-touch items.
+The platform retains 55%.

 Do comments and small contributions count?